knrdhz/personalspace/src/pages/posts/2020/08/13/quick-sort-in-javascript/quick-sort-in-javascript.md

+---
+title: Quick Sort in JavaScript
+date: 2020-08-13
+tags:
+- JavaScript
+- Web development
+layout: layout
+---

 This article is a part of the series of posts that will explain on how to implement the basic algorithms in JavaScript.
 It is nothing more than a challenge I set up for myself that would help me understand better the basic logic behind the most famous recipes used in Computer Science field.

 Today I'm going to be looking at one of the most famous algorithms out there -Quick Sort.
-It rose up to its popularity as a recurring theme of various interview stories, actually it has became a meme in certain circles (as in "Youngsters nowadays would rather post their pictures on Instagram, but when you ask them to present a simple quick sort nobody answers").
+It rose up to its popularity as a recurring theme of various interview stories, actually it has became a meme in certain circles (as in "Youngsters nowadays would keenly post their pictures on Instagram, but when you ask them to present a simple quick sort nobody answers").

 So let's get to it.
 As always with sorting algorithms, we start off with some random array and a task: you need to put all the elements in order: